 Our family is happier rolling on land than gliding in the water, but if you want to get out into the bay, California Canoe & Kayak has its flagship location with gear rental on site.
 Closed Monday & Tuesday.
 Website for info >

 Parent Tips for Enjoying Brooklyn Basin with Family

 Parking: There is plenty of parking during the week and early on the weekends.
 If you come later on a Saturday or Sunday you might find yourself circling.
 You can always find parking on the Embarcadero if you are up for a short walk to the park.

 Wind: While the wind does make this a great destination for your kid to fly their kite, on windier days you may want to postpone your visit.
 We’ve been to Township Commons on some of the windier days (I’m talking massive winds) and it was hard for us to even lay down the picnic blanket without it flying away.
 Needless to say, the wind makes scootering and skating nearly impossible.

 Crowds: Over the last few months there are many groups leading various activities for people of all ages at Township Commons park.
 It’s a fantastic place to people-watch!
-Last weekend the boardwalk was filled with hundreds of salsa dancers, the roller-skating area had live DJs mixing dance music as people boogied and skated, and Rocky’s Market was preparing for a live comedy show.
-It is wonderful to see so many people enjoying themselves at this new addition to the Oakland waterfront, but it can seem crowded.
-If crowds aren’t your thing, I’d recommend going earlier in the day on the weekends or during the week.
+Last weekend the boardwalk was filled with hundreds of salsa dancers and the roller-skating area had live DJs mixing dance music as people boogied and skated.
+It is wonderful to see so many people enjoying themselves at this new addition to the Oakland waterfront, but it can seem a bit crowded.
+If crowds aren’t your thing, I’d recommend going earlier in the day on the weekends or making your visit during the week.

 Plan your visit to Brooklyn Basin